-“I have direction, purpose, and a will power that will use your soul as a stepping stone to the stars.”
+“I have direction, purpose, and willpower that will use your soul as a stepping stone to the stars.”

-With no effort Anodyne sent Xarius sailing towards to the ground.
-Tearing through the atmosphere, he lit up the sky; the final flourish on the already colourful sky.
-Curving back down he crashed through the top of his own church.
+With no effort, Anodyne sent Xarius sailing towards the ground.
+Tearing through the atmosphere, he lit up the sky, the final flourish on the already colorful sky.
+Curving back down, he crashed through the top of his own church.

 Anodyne followed with Sylum in tow, smashing another hole through the church as he stomped Xarius down into the marble flooring.

-“You will get a front row seat; I wouldn’t want you to miss the hope boil away in their tears as they realise that your time has come.”
+“You will get a front-row seat; I wouldn’t want you to miss the hope boil away in their tears as they realize that your time has come.”

 “Now, I am far beyond you.”

-Anodnye leant forward with both hands, gripping at the clothes around Xarius’ neck.
+Anodnye leaned forward with both hands, gripping at the clothes around Xarius’ neck.
 He shredded them from his body.
-Anodyne forced him, naked and crying, out of the church to where many had gathered to watch from a distance.
-They gasped as they watched their deity fall to the ground helpless, and as the ever-imposing figure of Anodyne marched forward with Sylum by his side.
+Anodyne forced him, naked and crying, out of the church where many had gathered to watch from a distance.
+They gasped as they watched their deity fall to the ground helpless and as the ever-imposing figure of Anodyne marched forward with Sylum by his side.
 The calm summer sky was shrouded by dark clouds.
-The gentle breeze now an arctic gale that disrupted everyone caught within it.
+The gentle breeze now had an arctic gale that disrupted everyone caught within it.

-“I have reclaimed my world, and bit by bit I shall return it to its former glory.”
+“I have reclaimed my world, and bit by bit, I shall return it to its former glory.”
 Anodyne spoke softly towards Xarius.
-His voice now mostly his own with only a small whisper of the angel’s voice hiding behind it.
+His voice was now mostly his own, with only a small whisper of the angel’s voice hiding behind it.
 Anodyne’s attention was drawn from Xarius as those around him screamed and ran away.
 He basked in their fear, allowing it to give his body even more might.

 “How?”
 Xarius strained through still partially crushed vocal cords.

 Below his feet was the all too familiar red stone of the Hell of Hollow.
-Stretching on forever the jagged, hard, hot landscape brought a myriad of nightmares back to Xarius.
+Stretching on forever, the jagged, hard, hot landscape brought a myriad of nightmares back to Xarius.
 The only obstruction of his view was Anodyne standing before him.
-Hard black and Stirling eyes even more formidable than before as they now glared with hatred as intense as the two violet suns above.
+Hard black and Stirling’s eyes are even more formidable than before as they now glared with hatred as intense as the two violet suns above.

-“I may not have been looking at you, but you were the centre of my attention.”
+“I may not have been looking at you, but you were the center of my attention.”

-Anodyne locked eyes Xarius, refusing to break contact.
+Anodyne locked eyes on Xarius, refusing to break contact.